apache/nuttx-apps/examples/README.txt

     * CONFIG_MTD_SMART=y - SMART block driver support
     * CONFIG_NSH_BUILTIN_APPS=y - This example can only be built as an NSH command
-    * CONFIG_NUTTX_KERNEL=n - This test uses internal OS interfaces and so is not available in the NUTTX kernel build
+    * CONFIG_BUILD_PROTECTED=n and CONFIG_BUILD_KERNEL=n- This test uses
+      internal OS interfaces and so is not available in the NUTTX kernel builds

 examples/ftpc
 ^^^^^^^^^^^^^